adamtow/promptkit/docs/English.md

 # PromptKit

-PromptKit is a shortcut library for creating powerful, interactive, multilingual, and multi-step prompts featuring speech, dictation, menus, dialogs, and automatic language translation.
+PromptKit is an advanced dialog engine for Shortcuts and iOS.
+PromptKit creates powerful, interactive, multilingual, and multi-step prompts featuring speech, dictation, menus, dialogs, and automatic language translation.

 For shortcut developers, the [PromptKit API](#developer) facilitates the creation of interactive prompts with branching logic, input validation, history, state, external shortcut support, and data storage, all without writing a single line of code.